 - Air bubbles

-Although anyone can develop blood clots and subsequent pulmonary embolism, certain factors can increase your risk.
+Although anyone can develop blood clots that result in a pulmonary embolism, certain factors can increase your risk.

 Medical conditions and treatments

 Some medical conditions and treatments put you at risk, such as: